Police close investigation into journalist Allison Pearson's social media post - ExBulletin

 Telegraph columnist Allison Pearson said she was wearing her dressing gown when questioned by two Essex Police officers on Remembrance Sunday, over a year-old post on the platform of social media X, formerly Twitter.

-News of the visit sparked backlash, including from former Conservative prime ministers Boris Johnson and Liz Truss, who both described the incident as appalling, and X owner Elon Musk.
+News of the visit sparked backlash, including from former Conservative prime ministers Boris Johnson and Liz Truss, who both called the incident “appalling,” as well as X owner Elon Musk.

-Essex Police had been carrying out an investigation under the Public Order Act but said on Thursday they had decided to take no further action after the Crown Prosecution Service indicated no charges should be scope.
+Conservative Party leader Kemi Badenoch and shadow home secretary Chris Philp have called for the non-criminal hate incident (NCHI) guidelines to be revised following the scrapping proceedings against Ms. Pearson.

-The force added that the National Police Chiefs' Council's hate crime lead has agreed to carry out an independent review into the force's handling of the case.
+Very pleased that Essex Police have now dropped this investigation into @AllisonPearson.

 |